This article is brought to you by Aura.

 • Bogus flight-booking websites.
 In a recent fake website scam, fraudsters create fake airfare-booking websites that steal your personal information (passport number, credit card, etc.) or sell you fake tickets.

 🛡 Get award-winning protection against fake websites, online scams, and fraud.
-Aura’s all-in-one solution uses advanced technology to proactively protect you and your family against online threats.
-Try Aura for free and secure yourself against cybercriminals.
+Aura’s all-in-one solution uses advanced technology to proactively protect you and your family against online threats — plans start at just $3/month.

 11 Ways To Spot a Fake Website